ha7890846/DSA_with_Cpp/Problems/Arrays/CheckSorted/Readme.md

-# Problem Statement : Count Digits.
+# Problem Statement : Array is Sorted or Not.

 Given an array of size n, write a program to check if the given array is sorted in (ascending / Increasing / Non-decreasing) order or not.
 If the array is sorted then return True, Else return False.